 Mr. Clyde also regularly represents clients in connection with "whistleblower" claims brought under the False Claim Act and related laws.
 He has experience representing individuals asserting such claims as well as defendants facing allegations of fraudulent submissions to the federal and state government agencies.

-Mr. Clyde was recognized in The Best Lawyers in America® for First Amendment Law and First Amendment Litigation in 2019 and the six years immediately preceding and again in 2020 for Commercial Litigation, First Amendment Law, First Amendment Litigation, and Media Law.
-He was also named a 2017 and 2019 "Atlanta Lawyer of the Year" in the area of First Amendment Law by The Best Lawyers in America®.
-Mr. Clyde was recognized as a Georgia "Super Lawyer" for First Amendment, Media and Advertising Law in 2012 and 2013, for Constitutional Law in 2014, and again for Media and Advertising Law in 2020 and the five years immediately preceding by Super Lawyers magazine.
+Mr. Clyde was recognized in The Best Lawyers in America® for First Amendment Law and First Amendment Litigation in 2019 and the six years immediately preceding and again in 2020, 2021 and 2022 for Commercial Litigation, First Amendment Law, First Amendment Litigation, and Media Law.
+He was also named a 2017 and 2019 "Atlanta Lawyer of the Year" in the area of First Amendment Law and a 2022 "Atlanta Lawyer of the Year" in the area of First Amendment Litigation by The Best Lawyers in America®.
+Mr. Clyde was recognized as a Georgia "Super Lawyer" for First Amendment, Media and Advertising Law in 2012 and 2013, for Constitutional Law in 2014, and again for Media and Advertising Law in 2021 and the six years immediately preceding by Super Lawyers magazine.

 Defending a radio group in high-profile invasion of privacy litigation brought by former professional wrestler alleging harm from release of sex tape.